maxgeilert/room-occupancy/README.md

 - automations to control lights/music (could be extended for hvac for example)

 The flow goes like this:
-- automation triggers the python script every 10 seconds or if the motion sensor for that room gets triggered (the configuration is placed in that automation, see EXAMPLE)
+- automation triggers the python script every 10 seconds or if the motion sensor for that room gets triggered (the configuration is placed in that automation)
 - the script then checks if the room is occupied already (timer is running)
 - if yes, it checks every entity for its status and marks the room as occupied
 - if not, it only checks entities defined in entities_toggle